-Camp Connect ASD offers children and teens with Asperger’s Syndrome (ages 9-17) seven days and six nights of summer fun and social connections.
+Camp Connect ASD offers children and teens diagnosed with high functioning autism spectrum disorder (ASD), ages 9-18, six days and five nights of summer fun and social connections.
 Children experience all the fun and adventure of a sleep-away camp with medical staff close at hand.

-The cost of Camp Connect ASD is $950.
-Need based scholarships are available and payment plans can be arranged.
-Please contact Brainy Camps for more information.
+The cost of Camp Connect ASD 2017 is $900 for campers and $700 for counselors-in-training.
+A $20 fee is added for the camp canteen.
+Need based scholarships are available and monthly payment plans can be arranged.
+Please contact Brainy Camps at email@example.com for more information.

 Camp Connect ASD 2016 received support from the following:

 LISS Funding through Maryland Community Connections, donations made to Brainy Camps' Holiday Giving Campaign, members of Children's National Health System and the Department of Neurology through the hospital's Employee Giving Campaign, a grant from Innovating Worthy Projects Foundation, and funding from The ARC of Montgomery County.